jeremydenoun/iprofilesync/README.md

     * for chef usage :
           * correct knife configuration (tested with Chef: 11.12.8)
           * or user name / private key and server url
+    * for aws usage (EC2 instances) :
+          * access_key_id / secret_access_key
+          * region list where you have EC2 instances
+          * directory with your aws pem key or single key pem or be sure to have access with your private key
     * for puppet usage : (*TODO*)
           * credentials
     * for vmware usage : (*TODO*)